 What is On-Bill Financing/Repayment?

-On-bill financing (OBF) and repayment (OBR) are financing options in which a utility or private lender supplies capital to a customer to make energy efficiency improvements and is repaid through regular payments on an existing utility bill.
+On-bill financing (OBF) and repayment (OBR) are financing options in which a utility or private lender supplies capital to a customer to fund energy efficiency, renewable energy, or other generation projects and is repaid through regular payments on an existing utility bill.
 The benefits of OBF/OBR include low-to-zero interest rates, simple contract structure, and streamlined repayment.
 However, OBF and OBR are only available in regions where utilities support on-bill programs.

 On-bill financing/repayment may be a good fit if your organization...